thebigshed/M5STACK-Home-Assistant/README.md

 The data is mostly from MQTT from other sensors
 The Header is currently missing from the graph as I wanted more screen space.

+The left and right buttons move though the pages and the middle button toggles the backlight